zazuko/knowledge-graph-forum/README.md

 This repository is used for the call for sessions for the Knowledge Graph Forum.

-## Save the date: September 8, 2020

-__Update__: As many of you probably imagined it will not happen this year.
-The building where we planned the event is not available for any events this year, a decision that was taken after we set the date.
-An online-only event is not an option for us.

-We hope to restart in 2021!

-~~The 2020 edition of the Knowledge Graph Forum will take place on September 8 2020 (Tuesday).
-It will take place in Zurich, Switzerland.~~
+The 2022 edition of the Knowledge Graph Forum will take place on September 29 2022 (Thursday).
+It will take place in Zurich, Switzerland (Area Viaduktstrasse/Industriequartier).

-~~A call for presentations and more information about the event will be announced here shortly.~~
+A call for presentations and more information about the event will be announced here shortly.

 ## Presentations 2019

 The first edition 2019 was a great success, please see the [separate page](2019/README.md) for links to videos & presentations (where available).

-## How to propose a new session

-If you would like to submit a session, simply create a [new issue](https://github.com/zazuko/knowledge-graph-forum/issues/new/choose) and fill out the *Knowledge Graph Unconfernce*  template by clicking on *Get Started*.
-We have slots for 6 sessions of one hour each.
-If we have more than 6 proposals, we will let participants vote upfront, most probably in the GitHub issues itself.

-Please note that while we organize it mostly upfront to save time, the session should be unconference style: You are welcome to start and do a presentation of the topic on your own but it should not last longer than 20 minutes (we will be strict about that).
-The rest of the time should be used to have an interaction with the audience about the topic you present.
-There are screens in all rooms.

-For a session proposal, we ask you to provide us with:
-- What would you like to talk about
-- Who might be interested in that (technical audience, management, data scientists, etc.)
-- What would you like to know from other participants, what feedback are you looking for?
-- What is your background (name, affiliation, etc)

 ## What we look for in the sessions

 * Real-world use cases of RDF-based Knowledge Graphs.
 * Any topic about scaling and using RDF in the real world.
 This includes prototypes, tools, libraries, etc.
 * Lessons learned in using RDF Knowledge Graphs in the real world.
 We also welcome things that did not work out and projects that failed!
+* If you are a consulting company, we prefer if your customer is doing the presentation.

 ## What we do not look for